systematic-magic/AgingPMCtest/research_papers_html.rst

 .. image:: /_static/cpright_format.png
    :alt: Copyright format

 8.3.
-Check that Last name of first author matches last name of the first author in the author list.
+Check that last name of first author matches last name of the first author in the author list.
 In case of 2 authors, check that last names match names in the author list.

 |